-Mr. Billy Gallegos is the Deputy Director of the Solid Waste Department.
+Mr. Billy Gallegos is the Director of the City of Albuquerque's Solid Waste Management Department.
 He brings over 31 years of experience in environmental compliance; groundwater, surface water and air quality.
 Mr. Gallegos worked for the City of Albuquerque Environmental Health Department from January 1996 to March 2015 when he joined our City of Albuquerque's Solid Waste Management Department team.